The eternal discussion of confidence; self confidence, body confidence, self-esteem, and what it really means.

 While there is no hard and fast rule, there are a few common things we struggle with.
 Each of us will recognise ourselves in some of them.

-Having to sell yourself in a job interview requires confidence, and often the only way to get there is practice: Thinking of questions, possible answers, reminding yourself that you have a reason to be there because you have the skills and experience.
-Write down all the worries and solve them one by one, until all you have left is to deal with the nerves on the day: Find the clothes that will make you feel confident, get all the work ready you may want to show, prepare cards if you worry about stuttering or forgetting talking points (all it shows is that you go the extra mile to prepare).
+Having to sell yourself in a job interview requires confidence, and often the only way to get there is practice: thinking of questions, possible answers, reminding yourself that you have a reason to be there because you have the skills and experience.
+Write down all the worries and solve them one by one, until all you have left is to deal with the nerves on the day: find the clothes that will make you feel confident, get all the work ready you may want to show, prepare cards if you worry about stuttering or forgetting talking points (all it shows is that you go the extra mile to prepare).

-Public speaking is similar: Think about who it is for.
+Think about who it is for.
 Can you be casual or does it need to be professional?
 Dress accordingly so you feel comfortable.
 Whenever you worry about looks, make sure your ideas are convincing.

-Dealing with crowds: Are you more comfortable with someone you know for support?
+Are you more comfortable with someone you know for support?
 Or maybe you are better on your own?
 Sometimes having no one you know helps you try new things.
 Those people will never see you again; you can act out of character, even if it is “an act” and see how it feels.
 In other words, fake it till you make it.

 Do you see where we are going?
 Self-confidence is not something you have or don’t have.
 And don’t confuse it being extroverted.
 You can be quiet and reflective, and secretly prepare for everything to look confident.
-After all, being confident in yourself means having the assurance you can rely on your abilities and judgement and these can be prepared and practised.
+After all, being confident in yourself means having the assurance you can rely on your abilities and judgement and these can be prepared and practiced.
 And this can be done for each situation anew.

 Just like we have looked at how to improve your self-esteem and self-confidence, we will see how to work on your body-confidence.

 While the first two are reflective, the latter seems to revolve around the outside world, making it more difficult to influence yourself.
-Look out for my article next week in looking into and overcoming body confidence.